sajjadh47/Drag-Drop-Menu-Items/readme.txt

 3. Process of how to add menu items by dragging

 == Changelog ==
+= 1.0.3 =
+- Compatibility check for wp 6.6
+= 1.0.2 =
+- Compatibility check for wp 6.3
 = 1.0.1 =
-- Compatibility check for wp 6.0.
+- Compatibility check for wp 6.0
 = 1.0.0 =
 - Initial release.